Virasoro algebra

 31 explicit generator_virasoro(int n) : base(n) {}

-32 // Standard constructors, assignments and destructor
+32 // Standard constructors and destructor

 33 generator_virasoro(generator_virasoro const&) = default;